docker/docs/docker-for-windows/troubleshoot.md

 ### Make sure certificates are set up correctly

-Docker for Windows ignores certificates listed under insecure registries, and does not send client certificates to them.
+Docker Desktop for Windows ignores certificates listed under insecure registries, and does not send client certificates to them.
 Commands like `docker run` that attempt to pull from the registry produces error messages on the command line, like this: